-The number of hours in which students are enrolled have a direct impact upon federal financial aid eligibility.
-In order to be eligible for full-time financial aid, graduate students must be enrolled in nine or more hours during a long semester (see Ed.D., DMin, Math, and KSPR for exceptions).
+The number of hours in which students are enrolled has a direct impact upon federal financial aid eligibility.
+In order to be eligible for full-time financial aid, graduate students must be enrolled in nine or more hours during a long semester (see Ed.D., DMin, GIED, KSPR and Math for exceptions).
 Those enrolled for seven to eight hours will be considered half-time.
 Those enrolled in three credits of Thesis hours only will be considered half-time.
 According to federal regulations, students must be enrolled in at least six hours during a long term to receive federal financial aid.
-During the period which encompasses the short terms (May Term, Summer I, and Summer II), students must take a total of six hours to be eligible for financial assistance.
-Withdrawing from the university in consecutive long semesters (fall, spring) will result in a review of satisfactory progress toward a degree.
-According to federal and university guidelines, students not demonstrating progress toward a degree are not eligible for financial aid.
+During the period which encompasses the short terms (May Term, Summer I, and Summer II), students must take a total of six hours to be eligible for financial assistance, and to be considered as a full-time student (see Ed.D., DMin, GIED, KSPR and Math for exceptions).
+Withdrawing from the university in consecutive long semesters (fall, spring) will result in a review of satisfactory progress toward a degree are not eligible for financial aid.